ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

             $innerMapper: '@.inner'
 ```

-The `$innerMapper` argument will pass the decorated mapper to the constructor.
+The `$innerMapper` argument passes the decorated mapper to the constructor.
 You can use the `DecoratingFieldDefinitionMapper` from the `graphql` package.
 It requires that you implement the `getFieldTypeIdentifier` method to tell which Field Type is covered by the mapper.